jcaraballo/pairstairs/README.md

 pairstairs
 ==========

-First Elm program.
+My first Elm program.
 Builds pair stairs and keeps track of pairing sessions (browser only)

 Once cloned, you can play with it buy running